 The Deice Pad & Taxiway A – North Improvements Project will be split into 2 Phases.

-Phase 1 includes the taxilane and taxi rehabilitation.
-Phase 2 will include expansion of the deice pad and collection system.
-Work relative to Phases 1 and 2 began in 2023 and is expected to be completed by 2026.
+Phase 1 includes taxilane and taxiway rehabilitation.
+Phase 2 will include expansion of the deice pad and glycol collection system.
+Work relative to Phases 1 and 2 began in 2023 and the project is expected to be completed in 2026.

 Refurbished & Replaced Infrastructure Projects